HONORS & AWARDS

 2007 Northeast Pennsylvania Environmental Partners Special Achievement Award

-This award, sponsored by the Economic Development Council of Northeastern Pennsylvania, the Pennsylvania Environmental Council’s northeast office, Procter & Gamble Paper Products, Wilkes University, and the Northeast Pennsylvania Chapter of the World Future Society, was presented to EC for operations at its Leaf and Yard Waste Compost Facility, which serves 18 municipalities and Luzerne County residents on a donation basis.
+This award, sponsored by the Economic Development Council of Northeastern Pennsylvania, the Pennsylvania Environmental Council’s northeast office, Procter & Gamble Paper Products, Wilkes University, and the Northeast Pennsylvania Chapter of the World Future Society, was presented to EC for operations at its Leaf & Yard Waste Compost Facility, which serves 18 municipalities and Luzerne County residents on a donation basis.

 2002 Northeastern Pennsylvania Environmental Partnership Award